dutchpsycho/ActiveBreach-Engine/README.md

 ![Hooking Diagram](./Diagram/AB.png)

-This is where **ABE** comes in. **ABE** builds an in-process ring of stubs for each `syscall` instruction provided by `ntdll.dll`, encrypts them, and sets up a specialized dispatcher to decrypt and execute these syscalls.
+This is where **ABE** comes in. **ABE** builds an in-process ring of syscall stubs, encrypts them, and sets up a specialized dispatcher to decrypt and execute these syscalls.
 All execution is managed by ABE’s context-controlled dispatcher thread.
 This results in a controlled execution environment where system calls can be dispatched without user-mode monitoring or external product interference.

 For a full technical outline, see [Technical Overview](./TECH.md)